okready/scratchpad/README.md

 - [Documentation](https://docs.rs/scratchpad)
 - [Release notes](https://github.com/okready/scratchpad/releases)

+***Note: `scratchpad` is currently in maintenance mode.
+I've been considering doing a major cleanup for some time to get rid of extraneous functionality and reduce the surface area of `unsafe` code, but there is currently no timeline for this.
+I'll still apply fixes as needed, but development has otherwise stalled.***

 `Scratchpad` provides a method for quick and safe dynamic allocations of arbitrary types without relying on the global heap (e.g. using `Box` or `Vec`).
 Allocations are made from a fixed-size region of memory in a